 When you or someone that you love is having trouble with their health, and you’re their legal guardian, one of the things that you might consider is the options for short-term care or long-term care.
 It can be hard to figure out what is the best option.
 So here are the top four types of long-term care that people often choose.
+Because we can’t escape the process of aging.

 Home Health is living care and support at different levels that are provided in the home by an unlicensed or licensed worker and by designated family members.
 This type of long-term care is mostly private pay, but Medicaid and Medicare often will reimburse the person for some of the medically necessary services that have been provided by the licensed practitioners for those who meet certain eligibility requirements.
 Private pay’s accepted, and it’s going to cover many different types of non-medical and medical services.